davidgsd/AllScan/README.md

 Multiple copies of AllScan can be installed on one node (server) if desired, each with their own separate configuration, Favorites, and/or different node numbers.
 Just make copies of the /var/www/html/allscan/ dir eg. to "allscan2" and update the config settings accordingly on the Cfgs Tab.

 # Pre-Install Notes
-It is highly recommended to use ASL3 and to have Allmon3 or Supermon properly configured and working.
+It is highly recommended to use ASL3 and to have Allmon3 properly configured and working.
 AllScan works great on HamVOIP and older ASL versions but ASL3 has numerous major improvements and supports x64 platforms.
 If you have Supermon installed AllScan will give you the option to use the favorites.ini file in the supermon directory.
 See the Supermon groups.io page for details on how to install Supermon.
 If you use Supermon2 instead of Supermon or want to put your favorites.ini file in some other folder, the favorites.ini search location(s) can be set on the AllScan Cfgs Page.

 # Install / Update
 The AllScan Install/Update script automatically checks system configuration details, checks if AllScan is already installed and what version, and if a newer version is available will prompt you to continue with the Install/Update.
 Just enter 'y' and seconds later the install/update will be complete.